Games on Endogenous Networks: Perverse consequences of group design

 \subsection{The structure of stable outcomes}

 How do private incentives $b_i$, and the strength of spillovers $\alpha$, affect the set of stable outcomes?
-As a general rule, stable graphs become more fragmented if spillovers $\alpha$ are small, if private incentives $b_i$ are more spaced out, and if the population size $n$ is large.
-As a first step towards our results for this model, a lemma characterizes equilibrium actions for players connected in a clique.
+Here we derive sufficient conditions for the network to be completely fragmented.
+We will also derive conditions that are sufficient, and others that are necessary, for a complete graph to be part of a stable outcome.
+These results show that, as a general rule, stable graphs become more fragmented if spillovers $\alpha$ are small, if private incentives $b_i$ are more spaced out, and if the population size $n$ is large.
+In the next subsection, we further specialize the model to apply these insights to the \citet{Carrelletal2013} setting.